inctry/inctry/README.md

 ### Hi there 👋
 ###
 🌱
-I’m currently interested in Front-end.
+I’m currently interested in Front-end. <br>
-Now  Tencent Front-end Intern.
+Now  Tencent Front-end Intern.<br>
 Knowing a little about Vue and React.

 <!--